Algorithmic information distortions and incompressibility in uniform multidimensional networks: Financial support

 \section{Financial support}

-Authors acknowledge the partial support from CNPq through their individual grants: F. S. Abrahão (313.043/2016-7), K. Wehmuth (312599/2016-1), and A. Ziviani (308.729/2015-3).
+F. S. Abrahão acknowledges the partial support from São Paulo Research Foundation (FAPESP), grant \#$2021$/$14501$-$8$.
+Authors also acknowledge the partial support from CNPq through their individual grants: F. S. Abrahão (313.043/2016-7), K. Wehmuth (312599/2016-1), and A. Ziviani (308.729/2015-3).
 Authors acknowledge the INCT in Data Science – INCT-CiD (CNPq 465.560/2014-8).
 Authors also acknowledge the partial support from CAPES/STIC-AmSud (18-STIC-07), FAPESP (2015/24493-1), and FAPERJ (E-26/203.046/2017).
 H. Zenil acknowledges the Swedish Research Council (Vetenskapsr\r{a}det) for their support under grant No. 2015-05299.